-1.1 Form of Underwriting Agreement.
+1.1† Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation of Pain Therapeutics, Inc. 3.2 Amended and Restated Bylaws of Pain Therapeutics, Inc. 4.1 Specimen Common Stock Certificate.
 4.2 Second Amended and Restated Investors' Rights Agreement dated as of February 1, 2000.
 5.1 Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation.
-10.2 License Agreement, dated May 5, 1998, between the Registrant and Albert Einstein College of Medicine, as amended on December 10, 1999.
 23.1 Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation (included in Exhibit 5.1).
 23.2 Consent of Ernst & Young LLP, independent auditors.
 23.3 Consent of KPMG LLP, independent auditors.
-24.1 Power of Attorney (included on p.
-II-4 of the original filing).
+24.1 Power of Attorney (included on signature page).

-^{} Incorporated by reference from the Registrant's registration statement on Form S-1, registration number 333-32370, declared effective by the SEC on July 13, 2000.
+Incorporated by reference from the Registrant's registration statement on Form S-1, registration number 333-32370, declared effective by the SEC on July 13, 2000. † To be filed by amendment.